prymitive/karma/docs/CONFIGURATION.md

     Each template must include `$1` which will be replaced with text matched by the `regex`.

-Examples where alerts that got unsilenced will show silences expired between now and 15 minutes ago:
+Examples where alerts that got unsilenced will show silences expired in the last 15 minutes:

 ```YAML
 silences: